lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 ### `fieldErrorsFor(fieldName)`

 Returns all error messages for a field, deduplicating identical messages.
-Combines field-local validation, parent-owned `fieldErrors`, submit callback errors, and form-level `rules` errors into a single array.
+Combines parent-owned `fieldErrors`, submit callback errors, and form-level `rules` errors into a single array.
 Used by `form-field` for its error display.

 | Parameter   | Type     | Description                       |
 | ----------- | -------- | --------------------------------- |